Urvashi Sahni: Career

-Sahni's career in women education, safety, and empowerment began in 1983 when she founded an organization, Suraksha (Safety) after her 24-year-old cousin burnt to death—reportedly due to an accident that Sahni did not believe.
+Sahni's career in women education, safety, and empowerment began in 1983 when she founded an organization, Suraksha after her 24-year-old cousin burnt to death—reportedly due to an accident that Sahni did not believe.
 It was the first women's organization in Lucknow and the first family counseling cell in Uttar Pradesh, for which she received the National Youth Award in 1987.

 Sahni's educational initiatives began in 1986 with the founding of the Study Hall School in Lucknow.
-This initiative evolved over three decades into the Study Hall Educational Foundation (SHEF), which now operates a network of schools and outreach programs.
+The initiative evolved into the Study Hall Educational Foundation (SHEF), a social enterprise that now operates a network of schools and outreach programs.
 Through SHEF, Sahni has concentrated on making education empowering for girls, especially those from marginalized backgrounds, and promoting gender equality.

-One of the key SHEF's inititative is Prerna Girls School that offers affordable, rights-based education to over 1,000 girls from urban slum communities in Lucknow.
+One of the key SHEF's initiative is Prerna Girls School that offers affordable, rights-based education to over thousand girls from urban slum communities in Lucknow.
 Her pedagogical method, known as "Critical Feminist Pedagogy," is specifically designed to provide girls with critical thinking abilities to challenge patriarchal structures and assert their rights.
 This approach aims to equip girls with the necessary tools to understand and challenge prevailing social inequalities and advocate for their rights.
 Her work has reportedly influenced a large number of students and educators in Uttar Pradesh and other regions.

 Other initiatives include Vidyasthali School, a rural institution; and Digital Study Hall (DSH), which employs technology to broaden educational access in remote areas.
 DSH leverages technology, particularly video lessons and other digital resources, to disseminate innovative teaching methodologies and high-quality educational content.
 This program extends its reach to underserved schools in both rural and urban settings, aiming to improve the quality of education for a large number of students and to provide valuable professional development for teachers in these areas.

 She also founded Grameen India Foundation and DiDi's, social enterprises that provide training and employment to youth from rural and poor urban backgrounds and teach sustainable livelihood opportunities to women, including many graduates from Prerna Girls School and their mothers.

 Sahni has been an active participant in policy advocacy.
 She has contributed to consultation and implementation committees for both state and central governments in India concerning educational policy, notably the National Education Policy 2020.
 Additionally, she served on the sub-committee on school education for the Chief Minister's Advisory Council in Rajasthan.
 She is also a founding member of Catalyst Now, (formerly Catalyst 2030), a global network of social entrepreneurs.